 Wheelchair Access Limitations

-Railway staff may determine that a powered wheelchair cannot be safely loaded due to weight or size considerations which can only be determined on inspecting the chair on the platform.
+Railway staff may determine that some powered wheelchairs cannot be safely loaded due to weight, size, or ground clearance considerations which can only be determined on inspecting the chair on the platform.
 We apologise for this but our heritage carriages weren’t designed for disabled access originally and we have only the safety of our customers in mind.

 Running Shed & Workshop

 We allow guided visits around these facilities staffing permitting.
 The Running Shed has a very uneven floor with raised rails and is not safe for anyone with mobility issues.
 The Workshop has a smooth and level concrete floor.